kylew239/Botrista-Coffee-Maker/README.md

 A collection of ROS2 packages to drive the Emika Franka robot arm to brew a cup of pour over coffee.

 ## Quickstart Instructions:
-1. Use 'git clone git@github.com:ME495-EmbeddedSystems/final-project-CarterDiOrio.git' to clone the repositiory into the 'src' directory of a new ROS2 workspace.
+1. Use "git clone git@github.com:ME495-EmbeddedSystems/final-project-CarterDiOrio.git" to clone the repositiory into the 'src' directory of a new ROS2 workspace.
 2. Build and source the workspace.
-3. After building and sourcing the workspace, launch rviz and the required nodes using 'ros2 launch botrista botrista.launch.py'.
+3. After building and sourcing the workspace, launch rviz and the required nodes using "ros2 launch botrista botrista.launch.py" .
 4. To start the coffee-making routine, place a white cup in the cup hold in front of the robot.
 The robot will detect the cup and beign making coffee.

 ## Nodes:
+### botrista Package:
 - camera_localizer: localizes the d435 and d45 cameras and publishes transforms for april tags seen by the cameras from the robot base
 - coffee_grounds: controls the actions for picking up and dumping the coffee scoop
 - cup_detection: handles detection of the coffee cup in the cup holder and triggers the rest of the routine. also publishes a transform to the top of the coffee cup